 - Sprinkle with a little flour or cornstarch and stir again.

 - In another bowl, whisk the oats, flour, salt and the pumpkin pie spice together.
 If you don’t have pumpkin pie spice on hand, just use cinnamon and nutmeg.
+Or find it in our Healthy Living Shop.

-- Pour the water over the apples.
+- Pour the water over the apples to help create a sauce.

 - Sprinkle the oat and butter topping over the apples.